dita-deb/ActiveBreaks/Code/README.md

 **Usage**:
 Run this script using the command `python -m unittest test_scenarios.py`.
 Ensure that all dependencies are installed, and the `activity_tracker.py` file is accessible.

+### 8. TestingSerialCom.py

+**Description**:
+This Python script tests the serial communication between a computer and the Arduino.
+It sends commands and receives data to ensure the connection is stable.

+**Usage**:
+Execute this script to validate that the Arduino receives and processes commands correctly.

 ## Conclusion